HNO333333/notes/content/CourseNotes/IS notes.md

 <span style="background:rgba(3, 135, 102, 0.2)">One-Time Pad</span>
 - key is as long as the message, used one-time then discarded
-- no way to attack (attack will result in multiple plausible results, can't determine which one is correct)
+- no way to attack (attack may result in multiple plausible results, can't determine which one is correct)
 - challenges
 	- problem of generating large quantities of random keys
 	- key distribution and protection